mrayanasim09/python-projects/CONTRIBUTING.md

 ### 9. Wait for Review and Merge

-Once your pull request is reviewed and approved, it will be merged into the main repository.
+Once your pull request is reviewed and approved, it will be merged into the central repository.
 Your contributions will now be part of the Python Projects by MRayan Asim repository for others to explore and benefit from!

 Thank you for contributing to the Python Projects repository.
 Your contributions play a crucial role in creating a valuable resource for Python developers worldwide.
 Happy coding! 🚀🐍

 ## Code of Conduct

-We expect all contributors to adhere to the [Code of Conduct](code\_of\_conduct.md) in all interactions related to this project.
+We expect all contributors to adhere to the [Code of Conduct](code_of_conduct.md) in all interactions related to this project.

 ## License

 By contributing to the python-projects repository, you agree that your contributions will be licensed under the [MIT License](LICENSE/).

-Thank you for considering contributing to python-projects.
+Thank you for considering contributing to python projects.
 Your efforts are greatly appreciated!